A New Approach to Laplacian Solvers and Flow Problems: Introduction

-\textbf{Novelty in the analysis of message-passing.} Our analysis of the min-sum algorithm presents two keys contributions that go beyond the specifics of the problems here addressed. \begin{enumerate} \item \textbf{Beyond contraction arguments.} Typically, the convergence analysis of message-passing algorithms is based on exploiting a decay of correlation property in the computation tree that is obtained by unraveling the algorithm operations with time.
-This decay of correlation property is established by imposing strong, \emph{local} assumptions on the original problem, such as the assumption of scaled diagonal dominance for the min-sum algorithm.
-These conditions essentially yield a bound on the sum of the local interactions in the computation tree by a quantity stritcly less than one.
-In this case, a contraction argument can be performed at each level of the computation tree, and an exponential decay from root to leaves can be established, which eventually results in the exponential convergence of the algorithm.
-On the other hand, the analysis of message-passing algorithms that we give in this paper is based on a \emph{global} analysis of the problem supported on the computation tree, which can not be captured by local contraction arguments based on worst-case bounds for the local interactions.
-We show that what drives the convergence of the min-sum algorithm in our applications is not a decay of correlation \emph{in magnitude} from root to leaves, but a decay of correlation that keeps track of the positive and negative signs.
-Ultimately, the convergence of the algorithms that we analyze is driven by the cancellations in the summation over the leaves of the computation tree, as it is particularly evident in the flow problem. \item \textbf{Beyond unconstrained optimization problems.} Typically, the convergence analysis of message-passing algorithms relies on finding the fix point(s) of the algorithms.
-For unconstrained optimization problems, the key insight to find fix point(s) is that the first order optimality conditions for the original problem are respected by the problem supported on the computation tree.
-See \cite{MVR10}, for instance.
-On the other hand, the convergence analysis that we present for the flow problem --- which is a constrained problem --- is based on the realization that also the KKT optimality conditions for constrained problems are respected on the computation tree.
-This insight allows to extend the analysis of the min-sum algorithm to more general constrained optimization problems. \end{enumerate}
+\underline{Novelty in the analysis of message passing.} Our analysis of the Min-Sum algorithm presents two key contributions that go beyond the specifics of the problems here addressed. \begin{enumerate} \item \underline{Beyond contraction arguments.} Typically, the convergence analysis of the Min-Sum scheme exploits a decay of correlation property in the computation tree established upon imposing \emph{local} assumptions on the original problem, such as the assumption of scaled diagonal dominance.
+These conditions essentially yield a bound on the local interactions in the computation tree by a quantity strictly less than one.
+In this case, a contraction argument can be performed at each level of the tree to establish an \emph{exponential} decay of correlation from root to leaves, which translates into an exponential convergence for the algorithm.
+On the other hand, the analysis of message passing that we present in this paper is based on a \emph{global} analysis of the problem supported on the computation tree, via the analogy with electric circuits and the characterization with hitting times of random walks, which is not captured by contraction arguments based on worst-case bounds for local interactions.
+In fact, as mentioned above, for some graphs this analysis yields a convergence \emph{polynomial} in time, not exponential. \item \underline{Beyond unconstrained optimization.} Typically, the convergence analysis of the Min-Sum algorithm relies on finding the fix point(s) of the message updates.
+For unconstrained optimization problems, the key insight to find fix point(s) is that the first order optimality conditions for the original problem are respected by the problem supported on the computation tree, for every node that is not a leaf \citep{WF01,MVR10}.
+The convergence analysis that we present for the flow problem---a constrained problem---is based on the observation that the Karush-Kuhn-Tucker (KKT) optimality conditions for constrained problems are respected on the computation tree, for every non-leaf node.
+This insight allows to extend the analysis of the Min-Sum algorithm to more general constrained optimization problems. \end{enumerate}